rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 ```
 This pattern, Kelley notes, is common when interacting with operating system APIs.

-This rust program compiles, but quietly introduces undefined behavior. `Foo` requires stricter in-memory alignment than `u8`.
+This Rust program compiles, but quietly introduces undefined behavior. `Foo` requires stricter in-memory alignment than `u8`.
 The equivalent code in Zig produces a compiler error for this reason and requires modification.

 And that's not all: Kelley misses that the very layout of `Foo` itself is undefined⁠—it must be annotated with `#[repr(C)]`!